microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 All of our firmware fault protection has the same functionality.
 Each fault has a trigger threshold, a clear threshold, a fault blanking time and a fault clear time.

 This is illustrated below, for a fault with a "max" threshold, which means that the fault is triggered when the fault source is above a threshold (output over voltage protection, for example).

 Once the fault source breaches the trigger threshold, a timer is started.
-If the fault source stays above the trigger threshold for longer than the fault blanking time, then the fault becomes active, the PWMs are switched off and the converter state machine goes to "FAULT ACTIVE" state.
-During the fault blanking time, if the fault source drops back below the trigger threshold, the timer is reset.
+If the fault source stays above the trigger threshold for longer than the fault blanking time, then the fault becomes active, which means that the PWMs are switched off and the converter state machine is set to the "FAULT ACTIVE" state.

+If the fault source drops back below the trigger threshold before the fault blanking time has expired, the timer is reset.

-When the fault is active. if the fault source stays below the fault clear threshold for the fault clear time, then the fault is cleared.
+When the fault is active, if the fault source stays below the fault clear threshold for the duration of the fault clear time, then the fault is cleared.
 When all fault sources are cleared, the converter will attempt to restart.

 <p>
   <center>